When the Map Has a Soul

 Why This Is Different

 The fashion world figured this out years ago.
-The most interesting collaborations aren't the ones where a brand licenses a name — they're the ones where the outside voice actually changes the object.
+The most interesting collaborations aren't the ones where a brand licenses a name and puts it on a hang tag.
+They're the ones where the outside voice actually changes the object.
 Comme des Garçons with Nike.
-Hiroshi Fujiwara with everyone.
-The thing becomes different because a real perspective got in.
+Hiroshi Fujiwara with essentially everyone he's ever touched.
+The thing becomes different because a real perspective got in — not a logo, a perspective.

 Playground Games is doing that here.
 Japan's subcultures, landscapes, and visual traditions aren't set dressing.
 They're the brief.